telltaleatheist/clippy/frontend-v3/CLIP_CHIMP_PLAN.md

 # CLIP CHIMP - Complete Development Plan 🐵

 ## Overview
-Clip Chimp is a complete rewrite of the Clippy frontend using modern Angular patterns and the Creamsicle design system.
+Clip Chimp is a complete rewrite of the ClipChimp frontend using modern Angular patterns and the Creamsicle design system.
 This is a clean-slate approach with no legacy code dependencies.

 ## Core Philosophy
 - **Clean Architecture**: No Material Angular, no legacy dependencies